 This is big news, since almost every other drug that attacked amyloid has resulted in failure—even when the drug was able to reduce the levels of amyloid in the brain.

-It was an announcement that resulted in a $12 billion dollar surge in Biogen’s worth.
+It was an announcement that resulted in a $12 billion-dollar surge in Biogen’s valuation.

 The drug was tested on 856 patients in the early stages of Alzheimer’s disease.
 After six months, those who were given the highest dose (10 mg) started showing a difference in cognition when compared to the placebo group, Biogen said in a statement.
 PET scans that measure beta-amyloid, the protein that accumulates in the brain of an Alzheimer’s patient, showed that the drug was able to reduce levels of the protein, too.

 The drug’s success relies on the leading theory in Alzheimer’s—the amyloid hypothesis—being valid.
 That theory hypothesizes that beta-amyloid plaques cause the memory-obliterating effects in the brain.
 But it’s been contested as of late, especially after a drug that helped reduce the plaques did not slow down or stop cognitive decline in Alzheimer’s patients.